So you are that person who is interested in the Holocaust survivors and their stories.

 He was one of the few who got out from there alive.

 But he cannot tell you anything.

 It happened only once.
 And it was not pleasant at all.

 What did he say that one time?
 Nothing about his survival.

 But it was enough to ruin two lives.

-What it was all about?
-I don't know if I can tell you.
+What was it all about?
+I am not sure if I can describe it well.